 The Social Element Limited (“we” or “us” or “our”) is committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller of any personal data you provide to us is The Social Element Limited of 2 Riding House Street, London W1W 7FA, United Kingdom.
+For the purpose of the relevant data protection legislation (“relevant legislation”), the data controller of any personal data you provide to us is The Social Element Limited of 2 Riding House Street, London, W1W 7FA, United Kingdom.
 Our Data Protection Officer is responsible for ensuring compliance with the relevant legislation.
 That post is held by the Chief Legal Officer who can be contacted at firstname.lastname@example.org.

 Where we store your personal data

 We take appropriate measures in accordance with the relevant legislation to maintain the security of personal data we collect.

 We may from time to time share links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we cannot accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features with the aim of preventing unauthorised access.

 Disclosure of your information